tooniez/llama-recipes/end-to-end-use-cases/benchmarks/evals_synthetic_data/README.md

 ## Manual validation of Eval Dataset

-We create an Eval Data set using Llama with the `Context` and its correponsing `Report` as shown above.
+We create an Eval Data set using Llama with the `Context` and its corresponding `Report` as shown above.
 Once we have sufficient samples, it is important to validate that the data generated is in the expected format and has no factual errors.
 It is recommended that this step be done by a human till AGI becomes a reality.

 ## Measuring Hallucinations